Students

 • Welcomes students from CS or non-CS backgrounds

-• Small classes & tight-knit cohort
+• Small classes and tight-knit cohort

 • Leading-edge computer science research